aimms/documentation/webui/quick-start.rst

 .. image:: images/transnet-joint-3_v470.png
     :align: center

-Clearly, two types of nodes have been added explicitly to the network: one for the factories f and the other one for the distribution centers c.
+As the snapshots above show, two types of nodes have been added explicitly to the network: one type for the factories f and one other type for the distribution centers c.
 Please note that for specifying the Latitude, the Longitude and the NodeSize correspoding to each of the indexes f and c, the slicing functionality (as described in the `Slicing section <widget-options.html#id8>`_) can be used.

 Another table widget with 5 columns and 1 row may be added for showing the unit transport costs between a factory and a distribution center.
 The widget tile may be added in the same way as above, while the splitting of indexes of this parameter between the row area and the  column area may be configured in the Pivot section of the Settings window as illustrated below: